Introduction:

 Most Mistika products have a "Add to render queue" button in the render panel, which permits to submit a batch of Mistika render jobs ( .rnd files ) to external render managers, or to pass those files to user defined scripts.

-Please note that using external render managers require additional configuration and it is not really necessary for simple cases.
+Please note that using external render managers require additional applications and additional configuration and it is not necessary for simple cases.
 If what you want is to just render a batch of shots then you can simply load all of them and use this function in the render panel:

 - Mistika VR: Activate the All Shots button in the render panel